litdev1/LitDev/README.md

 # LitDev
 LitDev Extension for Small Basic

+Following the downturn in Small Basic after the loss of the MS Forum, the LitDev websit lapsed.
+I have reinstated it, unfortunately it needed a different domain name.

+:boom: **The new website is [litdev.uk](http://litdev.uk)** :boom:

 ## Summary

 Microsoft Small Basic is a free simplified programming language for children and adults to get started learning to program.